pepkit/pepspec/docs/pypiper/faq.md

 ## How should I run a QC step to check results of one of my commands?

 Usually, you only want to run a QC step if the result was created in the same pipeline run.
 There's no need to re-run that step if you have to restart the pipeline due to an error later on.
 If you use `run()` for these steps, then they'll need to run each time the pipeline runs.
-Instead, this is exactly why we created [the follow argument](advanced-run-method.md#the-follow-argument) This option lets you couple a QC step to a `run()` call, so it only gets excecuted when it is required.
+Instead, this is exactly why we created [the follow argument](advanced-run-method.md#the-follow-argument) This option lets you couple a QC step to a `run()` call, so it only gets executed when it is required.

 ## How do I solve installation errors involving `psutil` and/or a compiler like `gcc` or `clang`?